BrenKenna/pyanamo/code/README.md

 ```

 ### Checking pipeline specific variable are defined
 Given required software and reference datasets are *'baked'* into the AMI.
-The *'start.sh'* can act as a config file that python application can reference, when running the *'HaplotypeCaller.sh'*.
+The *'start.sh'* can act as a config file that the python application can reference, when running the *'HaplotypeCaller.sh'* task script for example.

 ```bash
 # Terminate if any key reference data failed their assigments: start.sh